Damien Saez

-Biography

 Early life

 Damien Saez was born in Saint-Jean-de-Maurienne, Savoie, on 1 August 1977, where he lived until the age of three or four years before his family moved to Marseille.
 Saez spent most of his childhood in Marseille until he moved to Dijon when he was about eight years old, where he was raised by his Algerian mother, after she divorced her Andalusian husband.

 Later, she met a director of documentaries who worked for the French channel 'France 3' and gave birth to Damien's two younger brothers.

 At the age of eight, Saez started taking piano lessons with Boris Nedeltchev at the Conservatoire National de Région de Dijon and graduated nine years later.
 He then took an interest in playing the guitar.
 His career as a singer began in 1995 when he let his interest in writing come out.
 He stopped playing in bands that sang covers of more famous bands like Pink Floyd.
 He wanted to work on his own songs that he had written and try to attract a new audience.

+Career

 Jours Etranges, God Blesse, Debbie (1999–2005)

 In 1999, a record company became interested in his compositions, and he signed a record contract with Island and began to record his first album Jours étranges ("Strange Days", a tribute to the album of the same name by The Doors) which went double platinum.
 His first single Jeune et con was broadcast on many radio stations and reached the general public, which earned him a nomination for the Newcomer of the Year award at the Victoires de la Musique in 2001.

 In December 2001 his first poetry collection was published entitled À ton nom.

 In March 2002, he released his second album God Blesse/Katagena.
 In the meantime he released a piece of instrumental work called Katagena.
 It was available online via non-official web-sites and downloadable free of charge.

 Brian De Palma contacted him and asked him to contribute to the original soundtrack of the movie Femme Fatale that was released in April 2003.
 The song that was chosen, Sexe, caused a lot of commotion due to its vulgar lyrics.
 Many radio stations refused to broadcast it, and the music video was banned from television.

 On 22 April 2002, the day after the first round of presidential elections, he wrote the song Fils de France online, which was meant to be against French right-wing politician Jean-Marie Le Pen who qualified for the second ballot.
 The song was written and recorded in about 10 hours, then made available for free on the website of Universal Music.

 His third album, Debbie, was released in 2004 with a more rock style than his previous albums.